BlakeMScurr/hub/README.md

          - import: codelingo/go
       ```

-3. Done!
-Every pull request will now be checked against the go Tenet bundle we imported above.
+Every pull request to your repository will now be checked against the go Tenet bundle we imported above.

 <!-- TODO add screenshot of review comment -->